Alone2/studyFlash/README.md

 studyflash study FILENAME.json
 ```

-The script now asks you your flashcards.
+The script now asks you for your flashcards.
 You need to type them correctly.
 If made a typo you can press "r" to count your answer as correct.